macOS: migrating Signal

 - use the new hardware as an opportunity to run a thorough cleaning operation, only transferring what is truly special, leaving years of clutter behind;

-While a bunch of stuff are synced through iCloud or syncing $HOME (excluding
+While a bunch of stuff can be synced through iCloud or by copying $HOME

-~/Library), this is definitely not the case for Signal.
-Which is problematic to
+(excluding ~/Library), this is not the case for Signal.
+Which is problematic

 Why this?